bimalabs/framework/README.md

 }
 ```

+You can create middleware with easy by typing `bima create middleware <name>` from terminal

 ### Add new route

 For example, you want to add new page `/api/v1/todos/hello/{name}` that response `Hello <name>` string, first add `route.go` to your `todos` folder